Ali Emre Yanar

 Ali Emre Yanar (born 15 May 1998) is a Turkish professional footballer who plays as a goalkeeper for Kasımpaşa.

 Career

 Yanar is a youth product of Altındağ, Bucaspor and Altınordu.
 He began his senior career as the backup goalkeeper with Altınordu in 2016.
 He had three loans with Niğde Anadolu between 2019 and 2021.
 In May 2023, he fractured his nose in a 3–3 TFF First League tie with Bandırmaspor, and had to have surgery to have it fixed.
 He returned to Altınordu for the 2021–2022 season.
 Altınordu was relegated in the 2022–23 season, but Yanar had one of the highest save percentages in the league.th 3.5 saves per match.
 On 1 August 2023, he transferred to Kasımpaşa on a three-year contract.
 He made his professional debut with Kasımpaşa in a 3–3 Süper Lig tie with Alanyaspor on 17 September 2023.

+On 13 November 2025, Yanar was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.